mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/TppResult.lua.md

   - Tactical Takedowns. + 1e3 points per tactical takedown.
   - Hits taken. -100 points per hit taken.
   - Re-discovered alerts. -500 points per getting re-discovered.
-This is where the enemy is searching for you after you get away and you are found again, different to a full alert(which has reflex mode and the exclamation above enemies' heads.).
+This is where the enemy is actively searching for you after you get away from a full alert and you are found again, different to a full alert(which has reflex mode and the exclamation above enemies' heads.).
   - Enemy Alerts. -5e3 points.
 Note: An enemy alert only counts when an enemy discovers you (reflex mode/exclamation mark) and begins shooting.
 Enemies going into "Alert mode" and increasing their